helrabelo/thousanddaysoflove/README.md

-# Hel & Ylana Wedding Website 💕
+# Thousand Days of Love 💕

 A beautiful, modern wedding website built for Hel and Ylana's November 11th, 2025 wedding - celebrating 1000 days together!